 The Lumière Brothers are credited with pioneering the motion picture in 1895 so, in short, France invented cinema.
 The French film industry is second only to the US film industry in terms of popularity around the world.
 My 30 Movies about Europe post lists a number of films made in France.
 The world’s most prominent film festival takes place in Cannes.

-A number of French TV series make my Armchair Travel list of best European TV series.
+A number of French TV series make my list of European TV Series Worth Watching.